civican/legisinfo/44-1/bills/C-18/bill_text.md

     **news business** means an individual or entity that operates a news outlet in Canada. (**entreprise de nouvelles**)

-    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest and includes such content that an Indigenous news outlet makes available to an Indigenous community by means of Indigenous storytelling. (**contenu de nouvelles**)
+    **news content** means content — in any format, including an audio or audiovisual format — that reports on, investigates or explains current issues or events of public interest and includes such content that an Indigenous news outlet makes available by means of Indigenous storytelling. (**contenu de nouvelles**)

-    **news outlet** means an undertaking or any distinct part of an undertaking, such as a section of a newspaper, the primary purpose of which is to produce news content and includes an Indigenous news outlet. (**média d'information**)
+    **news outlet** means an undertaking or any distinct part of an undertaking whose primary purpose is to produce news content and includes an Indigenous news outlet or an official language minority community news outlet. (**média d'information**)

+    **official language minority community** means English-speaking communities in Quebec and French-speaking communities outside Quebec. (**communauté de langue officielle en situation minoritaire**)

+    **official language minority community news outlet** means an undertaking or any distinct part of an undertaking whose primary purpose is to produce news content and that produces news content primarily for an official language minority community. (**média d'information de communauté de langue officielle en situation minoritaire**)

     **operator** means an individual or entity that, through any means, operates a digital news intermediary. (**exploitant**)